MAMMOTHMAN34/antarctic-gap-finder/README.md

 > **What the gap signal is and isn't:** it flags themes that are *small but
 > high-impact-per-paper and recent*.
 It is not the same as "underfunded": a hot, well-funded topic can still be small and fast-growing.

+## Limitations & next steps

+A few things I'd want to keep in mind:

+- **The keyword sweep isn't perfect.** Searching for "Antarctic" terms pulls in a few false positives, e.g. a whole cluster about *Candida antarctica* lipase (an enzyme named after the continent, not Antarctic science).
+A topic-classifier filter would clean this up.
+- **Citations are a snapshot.** Very recent papers (2024) haven't had time to accumulate citations.
+I divide citations by paper age to compensate, but the most recent year is still noisy.
+Using OpenAlex's year-by-year citation counts would give a truer *velocity* than total/age.
+- **Scope.** English-only, abstracts (not full text), 2010–2024.
+The themes also depend on the clustering settings; different HDBSCAN parameters give coarser or finer themes.

+**Next steps:** swap in true year-by-year citation velocity, validate themes against a domain expert, and run the same pipeline on a non-polar field to test how general the method is.

 ## Pipeline

 | Stage | Script | Output |